Cosmic Angels: Tam Nakano's leadership (2020–2025)

+Post Tam Nakano era (2025–present)

+On March 4, 2025, Tam's contract with STARDOM expired, although she was still allowed to work as a freelancer.
+On April 27 at All Star Grand Queendom, Nakano lost a Career vs. Career match for the World of Stardom Championship to champion Saya Kamitani, thus retiring from professional wrestling.

+On May 10, 2025, Kurara used her Cinderella wish to challenge Saya Kamitani for the World of Stardom Championship at Korakuen Hall, becoming unsuccessful.
+On June 21, 2025, Natsupoi and Anou unsuccessfully challenged wing★gori (Hanan and Saya Iida) for the Goddesses of Stardom Championship.
+After the match ended, Mizumori came out and challenged for the championships with her tag partner, SAKI.
+On June 25, 2025, Tropikawild (SAKI and Yuna Mizumori) unsuccessfully challenged wing★gori (Hanan and Saya Iida) for the Goddesses of Stardom Championship.
+At Stardom Sapporo World Rendezvous 2025, Kurara, Anou, and Natsupoi all lost their championship matches for the Future of Stardom Championship, Wonder of Stardom Championship, and the World of Stardom Championship.
+On July 9, 2025, it was revealed that Natsupoi, Saori, Mizumori, Aya, and Sayaka would all participate in the Stardom 5 Star Grand Prix 2025 (Red Stars B, Blue Stars A, Red Stars A, Blue Stars A, and Red Stars B Block respectively).
+Natsupoi and Saori both advanced out of their block as winners with records of 5—2 (10 points) and 5—1—1 (11 points) respectively and thus, qualified directly to the quarterfinals, while Mizumori, Sakura and Kurara didn't advance out of their blocks with records of 2—5 (4 points).
+Both Natsupoi (Quarterfinals) and Saori (Semifinals) were knocked out of the tournament by Rina and Momo Watanabe respectively.

-New Japan Pro Wrestling (2021)
+New Japan Pro Wrestling (2021–present)

 Nakano was part of the series of Stardom exhibition matches to promote female talent hosted by New Japan Pro Wrestling.
 On the second night of Wrestle Kingdom 15 from January 5, 2021, she teamed up with former stablemate Mayu Iwatani in a losing effort against Donna Del Mondo's Syuri and Giulia.
 On the second night of Wrestle Kingdom 16 on January 5, 2022, she teamed up with Saya Kamitani to defeat Starlight Kid and Mayu Iwatani.
 At Rumble on 44th Street on October 28, 2022, Mina Shirakawa and Waka Tsukiyama unsuccessfully challenged Kylie Rae and Tiara James.
 At Historic X-Over on November 20, 2022, Waka Tsukiyama competed in the Stardom Rambo, and Tam Nakano and Natsupoi teamed up with Taichi and Yoshinobu Kanemaru to defeat Suzuki-gun's El Desperado and Douki, and Oedo Tai's Starlight Kid and Momo Watanabe in a mixed tag team match.
+On January 4, 2023, Nakano failed to capture the IWGP Women’s Championship from KAIRI at Wrestle Kingdom 17.
+On November 17, 2024, Natsupoi alongside Taichi defeated Thekla & Clark Connors at Historic X-Over 2.